A-Grade Corporate Bond Yield Curve for Valuing Long-Duration Insurance Contracts

-The Terry Group’s April portfolio includes about 80 bonds with maturities beyond 30 years, and 20 with maturities beyond 40 years.
+The Terry Group’s April portfolio includes roughly 100 bonds with maturities beyond 30 years, about 20 of which have maturities beyond 40 years.
 This information, though limited, enables a range of possible extrapolation approaches:

-The variation in results based on the choice of extrapolation approach is less significant, ranging from 1 to 14 basis points depending on duration.
+The variation in results based on the choice of extrapolation approach is also significantly dampened given the flatter yield pattern, ranging from 0 to 6 basis points depending on duration.
 (Obviously, a cash flow stream with a significant long tail will be more affected by the approach used to extrapolate long bond yields.)

 You should expect both sources of volatility—related to duration and curve-fitting impacts—to change significantly over time with evolving capital market conditions.